NEWS & ANNOUNCEMENTS

 We have always been, and continue to be, driven by the necessity of breaking down barriers to access and success; helping to end disparities in healthcare, housing, education; advocating for inclusion and equity of all individuals; and offering safe harbor and support as people work towards a better life.

 NSMHA is made up of people from different countries, cultures, religious backgrounds, skin colors, gender identities, languages and abilities.
 It contributes to our richness and capacity to serve the diverse communities in which we work.
 There should be no place in our interactions, our workspaces, our communities or our country for racism or for acts of violence that represent a disregard for human rights and dignity.

 In our organization and our community, the effects of racism cannot and should not be denied or ignored.
 It is important that we confront our beliefs, our biases and our personal histories and that we learn to work together to ensure that ours is a culture of inclusion and acceptance.
 So we will listen.
 We will hear you.
 We will see you.
 And we will stand together for understanding and change.

 Chief Executive Officer, North Suffolk Mental Health Association

-- Hope Center Recovery Support: We’ve added two new groups!
-Learn more and get the weekly schedule (updated Aug.
-3, 2020).
+- Hope Center Recovery Support: We’ve added new groups!
+Learn more and get the schedule (updated Dec.
+15, 2020).